punctum-im/protocol-old/SPEC.md

 ### GET /api/v1/instance

-Returns ID 0 (information about the instance
+Returns ID 0 (information about the instance).

+See details about the Instance object in the List of objects with properties for more information.

 ### GET /api/v1/id/$ID